 For a Domestic Violence Charge, Your Best Defense Begins with a Criminal Defense Lawyer Who Knows How to Fight to Win Domestic Violence Cases.
+Complete our Strategy Session Form for a No-Obligation Return Analysis of the Approaches That Might Be Available in Your Defense

 If you are here today reading this, chances are you or someone you know has been charged with a crime involving domestic violence.
 A difficult and unsettling series of event may lie ahead.
 But let me assure you this: If you are seeking legal counsel, take comfort; you are in the right place when you are asking questions about what you are facing.
+Our strategy session form provides you writing space in which to email me the specifics of your case so I can return by phone (please provide #) or email some strategic approaches that you can consider in your defense.
+There is no obligation for this information.

 I have significant legal experience defending domestic violence charges.
 And my experience has something important many other domestic violence lawyers may not have: I once prosecuted domestic violence cases in Essex County, NJ.
 That means I am familiar with strategies deployed against defendants, and I know methods and strategies that confront the charges and arguments head on.
 As in many aspects of life, experience matters, and an inexperienced lawyer defending their domestic violence clients may do more harm than good.
 Don’t become a victim of an untried or unsophisticated legal defense; you have too much at stake.
 Seek a criminal defense lawyer with domestic violence experience who is a tactician and knows strategies for both outside and inside the courtroom to aid in your defense.